nais/wonderwall/docs/sessions.md

 # Session Management

+When a user authenticates themselves, they receive a session.
 Sessions are stored server-side; we only store a session identifier at the end-user's user agent.

+A session has three states:

+- _active_ - the session is valid
+- _inactive_ - the session has reached the _inactivity timeout_ and is considered invalid
+- _expired_ - the session has reached its _maximum lifetime_ and is considered invalid

+Requests with an _invalid_ session are considered _unauthenticated_.

 ## Session Metadata